Diego875621/Data_Science/README.md

 # Diego Andrade Silva
 <sub>*Data Scientist and Pharmacist*</sub>

-I am skilled in writing, scientific experiments, and research methodology.
-My soft skills include good emotional control, empathy, and a high ability to explain complex concepts in simple ways, which were mostly obtained when I tutored and taught, plus I work with the general public, my patients as a pharmacist in a community pharmacy.

-I have a bachelor's degree in Pharmacy and am specializing in clinical and prescription pharmacy.
-My scientific initiation was on analytical chemistry with validation of analytical methods by HPLC on drugs.
-In addition, I am now learning Data Science and am thinking about integrating my knowledge, applying it to business and academia.

 **Background in:** Data Science, Python, Machine Learning, Medicinal and analytical chemistry, Clinical pharmacy, .

 **Links:**